Codeception/codeception.github.com/_posts/2013-05-13-phantom-js-headless-testing.markdown

 ---
-title: Headless browser testing with Selenium2 and PhantomJS
+title: Headless Browser Testing with Selenium2 and PhantomJS
 layout: post
-date: 2013-02-15 01:03:50
+date: 2013-05-13 01:03:50
 ---

 *This is a guest blogpost by [Jon Phipps](http://jonstuff.blogspot.ca/).
 In this post Jon explains how to use PhantomJS - the most anticipated testing backend.*